 ◘ Fig. K-18 Schematic representation of a raised bog and the formation of the stratification.

-◘ Fig. K-19 Bog lakes and taiga alternate, central Sweden near Sunnersta (photo: Breckle).
+◘ Fig. K-19 Bog lakes and taiga alternate, C Sweden near Sunnersta (photo: Breckle).

-◘ Fig. K-20 Forest raised bog in the Saamaa region in Estonia (Photo: Breckle).
+◘ Fig. K-20 Forest raised bog in the Saamaa region in Estonia (photo: Breckle).

 Fig. K-21 Distribution area of mire types in N Europe (modified after Walter 1990).
-1 Palsen bogs; 2 Aap bogs; 3 typical raised bogs; 4 blanket bogs; 5 forest raised bogs; 6 mountain bogs.
-Light areas of the southern regions with predominantly topogenous bogs.
+1 Palsen bogs; 2 Aapa bogs; 3 typical raised bogs; 4 blanket bogs; 5 forest raised bogs; 6 mountain bogs.
+Light areas of the S regions with predominantly topogenous bogs.

-◘ Fig. K-22 Endless expanse of the West Siberian moors: Noyabrsk Moor with a very large proportion of open water areas (Photo: M. Succow).
+◘ Fig. K-22 Endless expanse of the West Siberian moors: Noyabrsk Moor with a very large proportion of open water areas (photo: M. Succow).

-◘ Fig. K-23 Palsen or peat mound bogs near Abisko in Sweden (photo: Breckle).
+◘ Fig. K-23 Palsen or peat hummock bogs near Abisko in Sweden (photo: Breckle).

-9.1 Ecology of the raised bogs
+9.1 Ecology of raised bogs

 The most important plants that cause the development of a raised bog are the sphagnum mosses (Sphagnum species).
 Since they consist for the most part of large dead cells which easily fill with water by capillary action, they act like sponges in the cushion-like growth and hold many times their dry weight in water.
-At the upper end, they grow upward; at the lower end, they die and perish (◘ Fig. K-24).
-The pads grow larger and larger, merging together, and eventually a watch-glass-shaped raised bog arches over the surface (►Fig. K-18).
-Because sphagnum mosses do not tolerate drying out, evenly moist and cool summers are a prerequisite for raised bog formation.
+At the upper end, they grow upward; at the lower end, they die and perish and are converted into peat (◘ Fig. K-24).
+The cushions grow larger and larger, merging together, and eventually a watch-glass-shaped raised bog arches over the surface (►Fig. K-18).
+Because Sphagnum mosses do not tolerate drying out, evenly moist and cool summers are a prerequisite for raised bog formation.
 Peat mosses settle only on poor acidic soils; podsol soils are very suitable for this purpose.
 Raised bogs therefore often emerge from waterlogged coniferous forests.

 Fig. K-24 Peat profile of a typical raised bog with indication of biological processes at different depths (modified after Burgeff 1961).
-The circles in the yellow layer indicate gas bubbles (methane).
+The circles in the yellow layer indicate gas bubbles (mainly methane).